External ballistics: General trends in drag or ballistic coefficient

-In general, a pointed projectile will have a better drag coefficient (C_{d}) or ballistic coefficient (BC) than a round nosed bullet, and a round nosed bullet will have a better C_{d} or BC than a flat point bullet.
+In general, a pointed projectile will have a better drag coefficient (C_{d}) or ballistic coefficient (BC) than a round-nosed bullet, and a round-nosed bullet will have a better C_{d} or BC than a flat bullet.
 Large radius curves, resulting in a shallower point angle, will produce lower drags, particularly at supersonic velocities.
 Hollow point bullets behave much like a flat point of the same point diameter.
 Projectiles designed for supersonic use often have a slightly tapered base at the rear, called a boat tail, which reduces air resistance in flight.
-The usefulness of a "tapered rear" for long-range firing was well established already by early 1870s, but technological difficulties prevented their wide adoption before well into 20th century.
+The usefulness of a "tapered rear" for long-range firing was well established already by the early 1870s, but technological difficulties prevented their wide adoption before well into 20th century.
 Cannelures, which are recessed rings around the projectile used to crimp the projectile securely into the case, will cause an increase in drag.

 Analytical software was developed by the Ballistics Research Laboratory – later called the Army Research Laboratory – which reduced actual test range data to parametric relationships for projectile drag coefficient prediction.
-Large caliber artillery also employ drag reduction mechanisms in addition to streamlining geometry.
-Rocket-assisted projectiles employ a small rocket motor that ignites upon muzzle exit providing additional thrust to overcome aerodynamic drag.
+Large caliber artillery also employs drag reduction mechanisms in addition to streamlining geometry.
+Rocket-assisted projectiles employ a small rocket motor that ignites upon muzzle exit, providing additional thrust to overcome aerodynamic drag.
 Rocket assist is most effective with subsonic artillery projectiles.
 For supersonic long range artillery, where base drag dominates, base bleed is employed.
-Base bleed is a form of a gas generator that does not provide significant thrust, but rather fills the low-pressure area behind the projectile with gas, effectively reducing the base drag and the overall projectile drag coefficient.
+Base bleed is a form of gas generator that does not provide significant thrust, but rather fills the low-pressure area behind the projectile with gas, effectively reducing the base drag and the overall projectile drag coefficient.